-- Passport Provider Services at (800) 578-0775 - Eligibility can also be verified through the KyHealthNet System. https://kymmis.com - Provider Portal www.Availity.com
+- Passport Provider Services at (800) 578-0775 • - Eligibility can also be verified through the KyHealthNet System. • kymmis.com - Availity Essentials Portal Availity.com •

 Possession of a Medicaid ID Card does not mean a recipient is eligible for Medicaid services.
 A Provider should verify a recipient's eligibility each time the recipient receives services.
 The verification sources can be used to verify a recipient's enrollment in a managed care plan.
 The name and telephone number of the managed care plan are given along with other eligibility information